Nazirite: Laws

 Besides the basic laws to be followed during the nazirite period, Numbers 6 describes in detail the sacrifices to be offered at the conclusion of the period.

-The nazirite would make three offerings: a lamb as a burnt offering, a ewe as a sin offering, a ram as a peace offering; as well as three additional offerings (a basket of unleavened bread, a grain offering, and a drink offering) to accompany the peace offering.
+The nazirite would make three offerings: a lamb as a burnt offering, a ewe as a sin offering, and a ram as a peace offering; also three additional offerings (a basket of unleavened bread, a grain offering, and a drink offering) to accompany the peace offering.
 He would also shave his head in the outer courtyard of the Temple in Jerusalem, and place the hair on the same fire as the peace offering.
 The text is unclear whether this refers to the fire on the altar, or a cooking fire.

-If the nazirite had accidentally become impure by touching a corpse during the nazirite period, he must offer a different offering, and restart the nazirite period from the beginning.
+If the nazirite has accidentally become impure by touching a corpse during the nazirite period, he must offer a different offering, and restart the nazirite period from the beginning.

 Mentions

 In addition to the nazirite laws, there are a few other mentions of nazirites in the Hebrew Bible.

 The prophet Amos condemned the Israelites for their failure to respect the nazirite vow: